Sdcrouse/recipe-rolodex/NOTES.md

   ]
 }
 **Don't forget to add the recipe to the User!
 Also, remember that I wanted a drop-down list for each ingredient's units (see Ingredient model).**
+**Update: That plan has changed.**
+The units and quantity now belong to RecipeIngredients, possibly as a separate Amount class later on.
+Maybe I should have the User choose a unit from a drop-down or radio list (organized by unit system).
+For now, RecipeIngredients will have an "amounts" attribute that combines quantity and units.

+In addition to names, Ingredients could have food groups (fruits, veggies, minerals, meat, dairy, etc.), which can be chosen through a radio or drop-down list.

+Question: Do I now want to give Users many Ingredients through Recipes?
+(Like when showing what Ingredients a User has used, e.g.?)

+**What I could also do now is make a (sorted-by-name) drop-down list of ingredient names, along with a "create your own" option.**
+**This would be next to the "amount" option.**
+**The "create your own" option should validate against blank values, but ONLY if selected.**
+**Same thing with "amount" (sorted drop-down list AND validations).**

 **Make sure that any user-uploaded image shows up!**

-**Attributes I could add to the User model:** description, favorite_recipes (This could be displayed as links to the user's favorite recipes, with the option to "Add to Favorite Recipes" option on each recipe),...
+**Attributes I could add to the User model:** description, **favorite_recipes** (This could be displayed as links to the user's favorite recipes, with the option to "Add to Favorite Recipes" option on each recipe),...

 **Attributes I could add to the Recipe model:** prep_time, description, utensils, calories_per_serving, total_calories,...